-Deploy the Jenkins master as a deployment with a replica count of 1.
-This ensures that there is a single Jenkins master running in the cluster at all times.
-If the Jenkins master pod dies or the node that it is running on shuts down, Kubernetes restarts the pod elsewhere in the cluster.
+Deploy the Jenkins controller as a deployment with a replica count of 1.
+This ensures that there is a single Jenkins controller running in the cluster at all times.
+If the Jenkins controller pod dies or the node that it is running on shuts down, Kubernetes restarts the pod elsewhere in the cluster.

 The Jenkins home volume stores XML configuration files and plugin JAR files

 that make up your configuration.
 This data is stored on a Persistent Disk